 top of page

-Education Productions
+Education Productions & Showcases

 Our education program offers three productions every season.
 Two Broadway Our Way productions for students ages 9-18 and our Teens Speak Out production where students ages 13-19 tackle a social justice topic chosen by them.